sensorgroup/sensordb/README.md

 SensorDB is using MongoDB for structural data storage (information about user, streams, experiments, nodes, etc.).

-All SensorDB configurations can be found at src/main/resources/config.properties
+All SensorDB configurations can be found at `src/main/resources/application.conf`

-SensorDB's logging configuration is specified using logback.xml at src/main/resources/logback.xml
+SensorDB's logging configuration is specified using `logback.xml` at `src/main/resources/logback.xml`